 Recall petition; signers and circulators; requirements; notification.

 (3) The petition papers shall be procured from the filing clerk.
-Prior to the issuance of such petition papers, an affidavit shall be signed and filed with the filing clerk by at least one registered voter.
+Prior to the issuance of such petition papers, a recall petition filing form shall be signed and filed with the filing clerk by at least one registered voter.
 Such voter or voters shall be deemed to be the principal circulator or circulators of the recall petition.
-The affidavit shall state the name and office of the official sought to be removed, shall include in typewritten form in concise language of sixty words or less the reason or reasons for which recall is sought, and shall request that the filing clerk issue initial petition papers to the principal circulator for circulation.
-The filing clerk shall notify the official sought to be removed by any method specified in section 25-505.01 or, if notification cannot be made with reasonable diligence by any of the methods specified in section 25-505.01, by leaving a copy of the affidavit at the official's usual place of residence and mailing a copy by first-class mail to the official's last-known address.
-If the official chooses, he or she may submit a defense statement in typewritten form in concise language of sixty words or less for inclusion on the petition.
-Any such defense statement shall be submitted to the filing clerk within twenty days after the official receives the copy of the affidavit.
-The principal circulator or circulators shall gather the petition papers within twenty days after the receipt of the official's defense statement.
+The filing form shall state the name and office of the official sought to be removed, shall include in concise language of sixty words or less the reason or reasons for which recall is sought, and shall request that the filing clerk issue initial petition papers to the principal circulator for circulation.
+The filing clerk shall notify the official sought to be removed by any method specified in section 25-505.01 or, if notification cannot be made with reasonable diligence by any of the methods specified in section 25-505.01, by leaving a copy of the filing form at the official's usual place of residence and mailing a copy by first-class mail to the official's last-known address.
+If the official chooses, he or she may submit a defense statement in concise language of sixty words or less for inclusion on the petition.
+Any such defense statement shall be submitted to the filing clerk within twenty days after the official receives the copy of the filing form.
+The filing clerk shall prepare the petition papers within five business days after receipt of the defense statement.
+The principal circulator or circulators shall gather the petition papers within twenty days after being notified by the filing clerk that the petition papers are available.
 The filing clerk shall notify the principal circulator or circulators that the necessary signatures must be gathered within thirty days from the date of issuing the petitions.

 (4) The filing clerk, upon issuing the initial petition papers or any subsequent petition papers, shall enter in a record, to be kept in his or her office, the name of the principal circulator or circulators to whom the papers were issued, the date of issuance, and the number of papers issued.
 The filing clerk shall certify on the papers the name of the principal circulator or circulators to whom the papers were issued and the date they were issued.
 No petition paper shall be accepted as part of the petition unless it bears such certificate.
 The principal circulator or circulators who check out petitions from the filing clerk may distribute such petitions to persons who may act as circulators of such petitions.